sumrazafar/Swift-iOS-Apps/Meme_1.0/README.md

 * Has a top and bottom text field over an image to create the Meme.
 * Readjusts the keyboard not to obscure the image
 * Readjusts the Image Content Mode to prevent distortion of image and image stretch.
-* Share button allows sharing the built meme in messages/set as contact picture/save it on phone etc
+* Share button allows sharing the built meme via Activity View Controller
 * Utilizes:
 <ul>
 <li> Actions and Outlets </li>